openturns/openturns/python/doc/theory/data_analysis/regression_analysis.rst

 The F-statistic is based on the hypothesis that all coefficients are simultaneously zero (see [baron2014]_ page 400).
-The ANOVA F-test is based on the hypothesis:
+More precisely, the ANOVA F-test is based on the hypothesis:

 .. math::